nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Saves `UserPref` objects in json format and reads it back

-* Saves Tâche's data in xml format and reads it back
+* Saves Tache's data in xml format and reads it back

 ## 4. Implementation